quiltdata/quilt/docs/technical-reference.md

 * `T4BucketReadRole`
 * `T4BucketWriteRole`

-Add a statement to KMS key policy document supplying ARNs of roles found on the previous step:
+Note the ARN for each of the above logical IDs and add an Allow statement similar to the following to the KMS key policy:

 ```
 {